Banksia subg. Isostylis: Taxonomic history

 Since 1998, Austin Mast has been publishing results of ongoing cladistic analyses of DNA sequence data for the subtribe Banksiinae.
 His analyses has provided compelling evidence for the paraphyly of Banksia with respect to Dryandra, and suggest an overall phylogeny that is very greatly different from George's arrangement.
 Mast's results clearly recognise Isostylis as a distinct clade, but place it in a fairly recent position, within a clade that also contains B. elegans (Elegant Banksia) and B. attenuata (Candlestick Banksia).
 It falls a substantial distance from Dryandra, suggesting that similarities between those two groups are indeed superficial.

 Early in 2007, Mast and Thiele initiated a rearrangement of Banksia by merging Dryandra into it, and publishing B. subg.
 Spathulatae for the species having spoon-shaped cotyledons.
 They foreshadowed publishing a full arrangement once DNA sampling of Dryandra was complete; in the meantime, B. subg.
 Isostylis has been set aside.
 If maintained at all in Mast and Thiele's forthcoming arrangement, it will be at a lesser rank than subgenus.

 Relationships within B. subg.
 Isostylis still remain unclear.
-Though Mast's studies found B. cuneata to be the most basal of the three species, a 2004 study of genetic divergence within the subgenus yielded both other possibilities: some analyses suggested B. ilicifolia as basal, while others suggested B. oligantha.
+Though Mast's studies found B. cuneata to be sister to the other two species, a 2004 study of genetic divergence within the subgenus yielded both other possibilities: some analyses suggested B. ilicifolia is sister to the other two species, while others suggested that B. oligantha is sister to the clade of B. ilicifolia and B. cuneata.
 Further complicating the situation is the existence of a population of B. cuneata having both genetic and phenetic affinities with B. oligantha.
 The origin of this population is unknown.
 It might have arisen through hybridisation, or it may be a transitional or even ancestral form.
-Finally, biogeographical factors suggest that B. ilicifolia would be the most basal of the three species: it occurs in the High Rainfall Zone where relictual species are most common, whereas the others are restricted to the Transitional Rainfall Zone, where more recently evolved species are most common.
+Finally, biogeographical factors suggest that B. ilicifolia would be sister to the remaining two species: it occurs in the High Rainfall Zone where relictual species are most common, whereas the others are restricted to the Transitional Rainfall Zone, where more recently evolved species are most common.